Union Station (Nashville): History

+The Louisville & Nashville Railroad (L&N) was the primary railroad operating routes through the Union Station.
+This line ran routes throughout the Southeastern U.S., eventually reaching some Midwestern hubs such as Chicago.
+The company's principal railroads began being built in 1853 between Kentucky and Tennessee, and the first segments of the railroad opened in 1855.
+The L&N's charter was completed in 1859 when it reached Nashville, but Civil War tensions between Union-led Kentucky and Confederate-led Tennessee halted further construction of the railroad.

-Opened October 9, 1900, as a Louisville & Nashville Railroad station, Union Station had a long history before it shut down in October 1979.
+Union Station (Nashville) was opened October 9, 1900 as a Louisville & Nashville Railroad station, and it had a long history of operation before it shut down in October 1979.
+It quickly became one of the busiest railway stations in the United States, with hundreds of people moving through it each day.
 When a new post office was built in Nashville in 1935, it was located adjacent to Union Station.
 A connecting passageway between the two was used to transport mail to and from trains for more than three decades.

 The station reached peak usage during World War II when it served as the shipping-out point for tens of thousands of U.S. troops and was the site of a USO canteen.
 The station's decline started in the 1960s, amid the larger nationwide decline in passenger rail service.
+As the government increased construction of interstates and other highways - and the cost of the personal vehicle became more affordable - passenger services on the railways began to decline rapidly.
 By the end of the decade, the L&N was the only railroad using the station.
 Only six trains per day stopped there, down from 16 in the late 1940s.

 The primary passenger trains through Nashville over the years included:

 Decline

 Amtrak took over intercity service on May 1, 1971.
 For much of 1971, Nashville was severed from the national rail network.
-On November 14, 1971 Amtrak began running a single route through Nashville, the Floridian, successor of the South Wind, with service once in each direction between Chicago and–via a split in Wildwood, Florida–St. Petersburg and Miami.
-However, the Floridian made its final run on October 9, 1979 after being plagued by rampant delays.
+On November 14, 1971, Amtrak began running a single route through Nashville, the Floridian, successor of the South Wind, with service once in each direction between Chicago and–via a split in Wildwood, Florida–St. Petersburg and Miami.
+However, the Floridian made its final run on October 9, 1979, after being plagued by rampant delays.
 The last train to call at Union Station was a southbound Floridian, ending over 120 years of intercity rail service in Nashville.
 Many of its open spaces were roped off, and its architectural features became largely a habitat for pigeons for several years.

 After it closed, the station fell into the custody of the federal government's General Services Administration, which struggled for years to find a viable redevelopment plan as the station continued to decline.
 Nashville locals continuously rejected plans that did not include retaining the main terminal building.